Findus23/guides/content/static_pages/jax-xla-options/index.md

 - type: **bool**

 Enables NCCL communicator splitting which allows sharing NCCL resources between different NCCL cliques.

-## --xla_gpu_enable_nccl_per_stream_comms
-- default: `false`
-- type: **bool**

-A separate NCCL communicator will be created for each stream that a NCCL collective is executed on.
-This can lead to higher performance if NCCL collectives are issued concurrently at the cost of more GPU memory usage.

 ## --xla_gpu_nccl_init_max_rank_per_root_ratio
 - default: `0`